$0 South Africa Adoption Quick-Start Checklist

 Is transracial adoption legal in South Africa?
 Yes.
 The Children's Act 38 of 2005 does not prohibit transracial adoption.
 RACAP guidelines note that cultural identity should be considered in matching, but this does not mean same-race placement is mandatory.
 A child who cannot be matched with a same-race family through RACAP is eligible for transracial placement.

 How much faster is the RACAP process for families open to transracial adoption?
-Significantly faster in most cases.
-Families seeking a healthy infant of a specific race typically wait 2 to 5 years on RACAP.
-Families open to transracial placement typically wait 1 to 3 years.
-This reduction reflects the demographic reality of who is available for adoption, not preferential treatment.
+There is no single transracial wait time.
+Families seeking a healthy infant of a specific race can take 2 to 5 years on RACAP; families open to older or special-needs referrals may see a wait as short as 6 to 12 months.
+Ask the agency for a profile-specific estimate.

 Can a social worker block a transracial adoption?
-Not legally.
-If RACAP has been properly followed — a same-race match was sought and not found within the required timeframe — a social worker cannot indefinitely delay a transracial placement on the grounds of personal preference for same-race matching.
+The social worker must document the matching assessment and the child's best interests.
 If you encounter sustained unexplained delay, document the timeline and escalate to the Provincial Head of Social Development.

 Do I have to prove no same-race family was available?
-In practice, yes.
-The RACAP process documents the search for a same-race match.
-This documentation forms part of your court dossier and demonstrates that the transracial placement complies with statutory requirements.
-Your social worker manages this documentation.
+The RACAP process may require documentation that no suitable same-race family was available.
+This documentation can form part of your court dossier; your social worker manages the process.

 What does the Section 231 assessment look for in transracial adoption cases?
 The statutory criteria are identical to same-race adoption: motivation, health, financial capability, relationship stability, criminal history, support network.
 However, some social workers conducting transracial assessments ask additional questions about your approach to cultural connection and diverse environments.
 Being able to speak concretely about your plans is beneficial.